civilisation

 - Modern religion considers environmental protection a moral responsibility.

-4. Religion in the Globalized World
+4. Religion in the Globalised World

 Plurality